chmykh/iris/README.md

 - Eurostar e320, aka British Rail Class 374.
 Introduced 2011, electric, dual-headed, weight 95t, speed 320km/h, power 10,139hp.
 Does not expire.

 Modifications to existing railroad engines:
-- SH40 and 'Asiastar' models lifetime shortened to default 30, as it's role superseded by new engines model.
+- SH40 and 'Asiastar' models lifetime shortened to default 30, as it's role superseded by new engines.

 New trains for arctic/tropic climate:
 - GE AC6000CW.
 Introduced 1995, diesel, weight 192t, speed 120km/h, power 6,083hp.
 Does not expire.